-Navigating the November night sky: Simply start with what you know or with what you can easily find.
+Navigating the December night sky: Simply start with what you know or with what you can easily find.

 - 1 Face south.
-Almost overhead lies the "Great Square" with four stars about the same brightness as those of the Big Dipper.
-Extend a line southward following the Square's two westernmost stars.
-The line strikes Fomalhaut, the brightest star in the south.
-A line extending southward from the two easternmost stars, passes Deneb Kaitos, the second brighest star in the south. - 2 Draw a line westward following the southern edge of the Square until it strikes Altair, part of the "Summer Triangle." - 3 Locate Vega and Deneb, the other two stars of the Summer Triangle.
-Vega is its brightest member, while Deneb sits in the middle of the Milky Way. - 4 Jump along the Milky Way from Deneb to Cepheus, which resembles the outline of a house.
-Continue jumping to the "W" of Cassiopeia, then to Perseus, and finally to Auriga with its bright star Capella.
+Almost overhead is the "Great Square" with four stars about the same brightness as those of the Big Dipper.
+Extend an imaginary line southward following the Square's two westernmost stars.
+The line strikes Fomalhaut, the brightest star in the southwest.
+A line extending southward from the two easternmost stars, passes Deneb Kaitos, the second bright star in the south. - Draw another line, this time westward following the southern edge of the Square.
+It strikes Altair, part of the "Summer Triangle." - Locate Vega and Deneb, the other two stars of the "Summer Triangle.
+Vega is its brightest member while Deneb sits in the middle of the Milky Way. - Jump along the Milky Way from Deneb to Cepheus, which resembles the outline of a house.
+Continue jumping to the "W" of Cassiopeia, to Perseus, and finally to Auriga with its bright star Capella.